aparajita31pandey/aparajita31pandey/README.md

 ### Hi, I'm Aparajita! 👋

-A backend engineer working with distributed systems.
-I currently work at Uber, designing, building and maintaining the APIs that power the company's Cloud product.
+I'm a backend engineer with a passion for building distributed systems.
+Currently, I'm part of the Uber team, where I focus on designing and constructing a Search Solution using Lucene.

-I am focused on writing software that isn’t a pain in the ass for the next person who works with it or rather less crudely put, is well tested, documented and observable.
-I believe user empathy is an important consideration while designing APIs.
-I try to stay away from premature optimisation and consider writing documentation as important as development.
+My approach to software development is all about making life easier for the next person who interacts with it.
+I strive to ensure that my code is well-tested, thoroughly documented, and easily observable.
+User empathy plays a big role in my API design process, and I prioritize clear documentation as much as coding itself.

-I mainly work with Golang these days, briefly explored Rust and have Python experience.
+These days, I'm primarily working with Golang and Java, though I also have experience with Python.
+I've delved deep into various data storage solutions, including PostgreSQL, MySQL, Redis, Aerospike, Elasticsearch, Kafka, and a few others.
 You can reach out to me on mail <a href="mailto:contact@aparajita31pandey@gmail.com" target="_blank" rel="noreferrer">aparajita31pandey@gmail.com</a> or on [Twitter](https://twitter.com/Aparajta)!

 ## Challenges

-Since late last year, I have discovered the joy of solving coding challenges with a strong community presense.
+Since early this year, I have discovered the joy of solving coding challenges with a strong community presense.

-If you know about more challenges that I should try, please write to me!
+If you know about any challenge that I should try, please write to me!

 ## Write

-I believe writing cements understanding and boosts clarity.
-Some of my select posts:
+ I've realized that writing really helps me grasp things better and makes everything clearer.
+So, after scrolling through loads of blogs over the years, I've finally jumped in and started writing for them myself.

-## Talks
+ Oh, and by the way, keep an eye out for my upcoming Uber blog focused on engineering.
+It's gonna be awesome!
+Stay tuned!"

 <!--